Memory Therapists Association

 The Corporate Question

-Many MTA members work for corporations, creating conflicts.
+Many MTA members work for corporations, creating conflicts that won't resolve cleanly.
 Corporate "memory wellness" programs often serve surveillance and retention enforcement.
+When a corporation consults an MTA practitioner about employee memory programs, whose interests does the therapist serve?
 The 2176 Schism saw a faction demand prohibition of all corporate employment—the vote failed 55-45.
+The "Purity Caucus" still exists.

 The Modification Question

-Should MTA assist with voluntary modification?
+Should MTA assist with voluntary modification at all?
 Enhancement advocates argue refusing abandons patients to unregulated practitioners.
 Purists argue modification compromises authentic selfhood.
-Current position: assistance with extensive counseling.
+Current position: assistance is permitted with extensive pre-modification counseling.
+Data suggests MTA-counseled patients have 40% fewer regret episodes than non-counseled patients.
+Critics note that still means thousands of preventable regret cases.

 The Retention Question